 |Pre-requisite Qualifications and Experience

-To have the Advanced certificate commercially endorsed, the candidate must also hold a sea survival certificate and undergo a medical examination (ML5).
+To have the Advanced certificate commercially endorsed, the candidate must also hold a sea survival certificate and undergo a medical examination – ML5 or ENG1.

 AIM: Having completed the Advanced Course candidates may want to take the RYA/MCA Advanced Powerboat Certificate of Competence.
 This exam is intended for advanced drivers who wish to work commercially with open powerboats.
 It is broadly equivalent to the Coastal Skipper Certificate of Competence Exam but for smaller boats.

-To give a candidate the best chance of passing OneOcean Sea School offer an intensive three day preparation and exam.
-This will include two night exercises with our Instructor and a third one the following night with an examiner.
+To give a candidate the best chance of passing OneOcean Sea School offer an intensive preparation training course.
+This will include a night exercise with our Instructor.

 As guidance the RYA recommends that candidates would usually have the following experience gained over two years